orubel/grails-api-toolkit/README.md

 The most common problem is forgetting to remove 'static allowedMethods' from your Controller.
 If you are having problems accessing your API, make sure you have removed this from your controller.

+Also if you are unable to view the data and keep getting a 'view', making sure the URL does NOT have a **trailing slash**.